Imagine Who You Could be in a Year from Now…

-- A: Most of the lessons require just a few square feet, and that’s it.
+- A: Most lessons require just a few square feet, and that’s it.
 The weight training lessons would need either a kettlebell or a dumbbell.
-A pullup bar and a foam roller would be handy – but not necessary.
-So in short – more than 80% of the program does not require any equipment whatsoever.
+A pull-up bar and a foam roller would be handy – but unnecessary.
+So, in short – more than 80% of the program does not require any equipment whatsoever.

 - Q: Do I need to follow all the exercises and habits?

 - A: No. The program will give you many options on what drills and habits to choose and how to incorporate them into your lifestyle.
 Try them all, or most of them, but then select what you need/want.